Doomsday Fears for a Particle Accelerator

 That its operation could unleash a black hole that would basically swallow the entire Earth, and all of us along with it.
 So, how realistic is that, and how might it happen?
 Joining us now to explain is David Morgan, physics professor at Eugene Lang College in Manhattan, and friend of the BPP.
 Welcome back, David.

-Dr. DAVID MORGAN (Physics, Eugene Lang College): Thanks.
+DAVID MORGAN: Thanks.
 Thanks for having me back.

 MARTIN: So, first we're going to wind it all the way back and talk a little bit about fundamentals.
 Explain to us.
 What is a particle accelerator?